FuriouZz/blog/content/posts/2024-01-02/index.md

 Oh...What happened?

-In [Create a layout - Lume](https://lume.land/docs/getting-started/create-a-layout/), we can configure a layout by page.
+In [Lume Documentation](https://lume.land/docs/getting-started/create-a-layout/), we can configure a layout by page.

 Simple Blog has [5 layouts](https://github.com/lumeland/theme-simple-blog/tree/e1a0146f392890d9af28f3cf43e4749030cc6556/src/_includes/layouts):
   * `base.vto` - the default layout shared by all layouts